Friday, 22 December 2017

 Macmillan Cancer Support: DCIS Grading

 The nurse asks about whether we will tell the children.
 I explain that because of Dad and the association that his death has with the word cancer, we would not tell them.
 She agrees its probably best.
-Chris and I are eventually left alone to wait for my name to be called for the mammogram.
+We're eventually left alone to wait for my name to be called for the mammogram.
 We hug each other tightly.

 The mammogram was horrible.
 I was still healing from the operation and having my boobs squished in a vice was the last thing I needed.
 As I stood there top off, boob flattened, I realised that I just had to get on with it.
 I would fight this - no matter what.